stackhpc/terraform-kayobe-multinode/README.rst

 Configure Ansible Control Host

 Using the `deploy-oc-networks.yml` playbook you can setup the ansible control host to include the kayobe/kayobe-config repositories with `hosts` and `admin-oc-networks`.
-It shall also setup the kayobe virtual environment, allowing for imediate configure and deployment of OpenStack.
+It shall also setup the kayobe virtual environment, allowing for immediate configure and deployment of OpenStack.

 You must first run

 .. code-block:: console

    ansible-galaxy install -r ansible/requirements.yml ansible-playbook -i ${ansible_ip}, ansible/deploy-openstack-config.yml -e ansible_user=centos